nilware-io/orgasm/README.md

 # Organic Assembler

-An operating system for instruments, written in attolang.
-Instruments are visual dataflow programs — authored as node graphs in the **attoflow** editor, compiled to native code, and run in real time.
+An Operating System for Instruments, written in attolang.
+Instruments are multimodal dataflow programs — authored as node graphs possibly using the **attoflow** editor, compiled, and run in real time.

-Each instrument is a self-contained `.atto` program that defines its audio synthesis, event handling, and UI.
-The system compiles these programs to C++ and runs them with hot-reload support.
+Each instrument is a self-contained `.atto` program that defines its Functionality.
+The System compiles these programs runs them with hot-reload support.

 See an [example instrument](scenes/klavier/main.atto) and the full [language specification](docs/attolang.md).